-Chris Zeller enters his sixth year as EWU's head cross country coach.
+Chris Zeller enters his eighth year as EWU's head cross country coach.

 In 2008, he led the men's cross country team to a best-ever third place finish at the Big Sky Conference Championships.
 In 2007, the women's cross country team finished fourth at the BSC Championships, which was their best finish in school history at the Division I level.
 He coached Paul Limpf, who finished 73rd at the 2008 NCAA Division I Cross Country Championships, and Mattie Bridgmon, who finished 64th in 2007.

-Zeller has coached nine athletes to All-Big Sky Conference honors in cross country (top ten).
-In track, he has coached three Big Sky Champions (Kyle King 11-12, Mattie Bridgmon 08) and 12 All-Conference performers.
+Zeller has coached eleven athletes to All-Big Sky Conference honors in cross country (top ten).
+Including the 2014 Big Sky Conference Champion, Sarah Reiter.
+In track, he has coached four Big Sky Champions (Kyle King 11-12, Mattie Bridgmon 08, Catie Arrigoni 14) and 16 All-Conference performers.
 Bridgmon also went on to NCAA Nationals in track, placing 13th in the 5,000.